cultureandempire/cultureandempire.github.io/cande.md

 Since 2001, the mercenaries have their own formal businesses and are called "private military contractors," or PMCs.
 One of the most infamous in the second Iraq war was [Blackwater](http://en.wikipedia.org/wiki/Academi), which renamed itself "Academi" after much bad publicity.
 Andrew Marshall [reports that](http://www.informationclearinghouse.info/article36648.htm):

 > The CIA hired Blackwater to aid in a secret assassination program which was hidden from Congress for seven years.
 These operations would be overseen by the CIA or Special Forces personnel.
 Blackwater has also been contracted to arm drones at secret bases in Afghanistan and Pakistan for Obama's assassination program, overseen by the CIA.
 The lines dividing the military, the CIA and Blackwater had become "blurred," as one former CIA official commented, "It became a very brotherly relationship...
-There was a feeling that Blackwater eventually become an extension of the agency."
+There was a feeling that Blackwater eventually became an extension of the agency."

 > In March of 2012, a Special Forces commander, Admiral William H. McRaven, developed plans to expand special operations units, making them "the force of choice" against "emerging threats" over the following decade.
 McRaven's Special Operations Command oversees more than 60,000 military personnel and civilians, saying in a draft paper circulated at the Pentagon that: "We are in a generational struggle...
 For the foreseeable future, the United States will have to deal with various manifestations of inflamed violent extremism.
 In order to conduct sustained operations around the globe, our special operations must adapt."
 McRaven stated that Special Forces were operating in over 71 countries around the world.